|

 The Heiden Family book was

-produced, there were nearly 700 direct descendants of
+produced, there were several hundred more descendants of

 August and Rika (Knaack) Heiden.
 There are bound to be many,